-- 4.57 The implementation of the new NEC IT system has experienced a delay in setting up the interfaces between NEC and the Oracle finance system.
-This has impacted the ability to use the system to easily forecast expenditure and income.
-However, purchase orders have been used to update expenditure forecasts and historical information and trends to inform income forecasts.
-Demand pressures are being modelled to provide best and worst case scenarios to inform the likely overspend position for Period 6. - 4.58 The Housing Directorate continues to be impacted by the rapidly worsening housing market within London as private sector landlords are increasing rents or leaving the market, and tenants are struggling with cost of living pressures.
+- 4.61 The implementation of the new NEC IT system experienced a delay in setting up the interfaces between NEC and the Oracle finance system.
+The income interface is now posting income from the NEC system into the Oracle finance system, however there are reconciliations still being carried out.
+There may be a requirement to increase the loss allowance (bad debt provision) at the end of 2023-24 depending on the level of income collection achieved in year. - 4.62 The Housing Directorate continues to be impacted by the rapidly worsening housing market within London as private sector landlords are increasing rents or leaving the market, and tenants are struggling with cost of living pressures.
 The challenge for Croydon in dealing with such rapid inflation has multiple strands.
-There are forecasting difficulties in predicting how much prices are expected to move and at what pace.
-This is being addressed alongside a wholesale review of the forecasting process to ensure that reporting provides the full position on risk in 2023-24.

-- 4.59 There are difficulties in negotiating and approving price rises without losing properties or fuelling the rises further.
-Regular meetings with neighbouring boroughs are being held to ensure collective agreements are being made with the larger providers of emergency accommodation. - 4.60 There has been a concerted effort to hold homelessness accommodation costs down across London through partnerships with organisations like Capital Letters and via the agreed Pan-London temporary accommodation rates.
+There are forecasting difficulties in predicting how much prices are expected to move and at what pace. - 4.63 There are difficulties in negotiating and approving price rises without losing properties or fuelling the rises further.
+Regular meetings with neighbouring boroughs are being held to ensure collective agreements are being made with the larger providers of emergency accommodation. - 4.64 There has been a concerted effort to hold homelessness accommodation costs down across London through partnerships with organisations like Capital Letters and via the agreed Pan-London temporary accommodation rates.
 The rates can no longer be contained though as demand outweighs available affordable supply.
 At a Pan London meeting, all boroughs confirmed that they are no longer paying the agreed Pan London rates to ensure they meet their demand challenges.
-A combination of all these factors has led to an increase in both the average cost of emergency and temporary accommodation that Croydon can secure to meet demand, as well as an increase in the use of nightly paid emergency accommodation to compensate for the loss of some longer-term leased accommodation because of landlords leaving the market. - 4.61 There is a potential financial risk from the fire at Sycamore House in Thornton Heath depending on the insurance claim settlement not yet finalised.
-This risk was considered in closing the 2022-23 accounts and so any difference in the estimated income of 70% of costs from the insurers will either be a charge or a benefit in the 2023-24 accounts. - 4.62 There has been difficulty in gathering income collection data as NEC has been implemented.
-There may be a requirement to increase the loss allowance (bad debt provision) at the end of 2023-24 depending on the level of income collection achieved in year. - 4.63 There is a potential budget pressure, above the currently estimated £1.2m for 2023-24 which has been funded through the economic demand pressures budget transfer agreed in Period 3, in relation to housing benefit subsidies for the Guaranteed Rent Scheme for Care Experienced Young People.
+A combination of all these factors has led to an increase in both the average cost of emergency and temporary accommodation that Croydon can secure to meet demand, as well as an increase in the use of nightly paid emergency accommodation to compensate for the loss of some longer-term leased accommodation because of landlords leaving the market. - 4.65 There is a potential financial risk from the fire at Sycamore House in Thornton Heath depending on the insurance claim settlement not yet finalised.
+This risk was considered in closing the 2022-23 accounts and so any difference in the estimated income of 70% of costs from the insurers will either be a charge or a benefit in the 2023-24 accounts. - 4.66 There is a potential budget pressure, above the currently estimated £1.2m for 2023-24 which has been funded through the economic demand pressures budget transfer agreed in Period 3, in relation to housing benefit subsidies for the Guaranteed Rent Scheme for Care Experienced Young People.
 The pressure impacts the Housing Directorate as it forms part of the cost of temporary accommodation.
-The housing benefit subsidy pressure will be monitored throughout the year and mitigated where possible. - 4.64 There is another potential pressure on the housing budget which is due to temporary accommodation management fees of £40/week/unit paid through Housing Benefit and not recoverable through subsidy from DWP.
+The housing benefit subsidy pressure will be monitored throughout the year and mitigated where possible. - 4.67 There is another potential pressure on the housing budget due to temporary accommodation management fees of £40/week/unit paid through Housing Benefit and not recoverable through subsidy from DWP.
 From 1 April 2017, in line with the government announcement in the 2015 spending review, funding was devolved to Local Authorities through the Homelessness Prevention Grant with the aim of allowing Councils to better manage their temporary accommodation pressures.
 Following the government change, this cost was not allocated to the Housing Service and has been a pressure within the Resources directorate but in 2023-24 could be a pressure on the Housing budget.
 This will depend on the outcome of the ongoing Housing Benefit review project work.